kerski/fabric-dataops-patterns/documentation/automated-testing-example.md

 ### Create the Variable Group

-1. In your project navigate to the Pipelines->Library section.
+1. In your project, navigate to the Pipelines->Library section.

 ![Variable Groups](./images/automated-testing-library.png)